 If you disagree with the decision, you can lodge a complaint.
-This complaint will be dealt with by our Complaints and Appeals Committee (a delegate of the Board) who will review your claim.
-This could include seeking a re-assessment from the Insurer.
+This complaint will be dealt with by our Complaints and Appeals Committee (a delegate of the Board) who will review your claim from the start.
+This could include seeking a reassessment from the Insurer.